 Students interested in German may take just a few courses, do a German language minor, sign up for the interdisciplinary minor in German studies, or declare a German studies major.
 Students have various opportunities to meet outside of class and practice their German: the weekly German table, the German film series, and Trinity’s German Club.

 Trinity has strong study abroad programs in the German-speaking world: through the Baden-Württemberg Exchange, you may study at one of nine universities, including Heidelberg, Freiburg, Konstanz, and Tübingen.
 The Trinity-in-Vienna Program attracts a number of students each year to study a semester in Austria’s capital and to take advantage of its many offerings in music, philosophy, psychology, and language.
+Also, our new Trinity-in-Berlin Summer Program was launched in 2012 and is open to students with no or little German language background.
+It offers a window on one of Europe's most exciting cities, comprises two 1.0 credit courses, and features many excursions.

 Questions?
 Contact Johannes Evelein, Head of the German Studies Section.